msillano/tuyaDAEMON/tuyaDAEMON/README.md

     - can be used as a trigger, i.e. with side effects, in this case the value may be useless (e.g. [WiFi_IP_Camera](https://github.com/msillano/tuyaDAEMON/blob/main/devices/WiFi_IP_Camera/device_WiFi_IP_Camera.pdf ).'start SD format')

 - **SET(DP, null)** returns the last DP value:
-    - can be used instead of GET(DP).
+    - if it works, can be used instead of GET(DP).
 In some cases it is mandatory (e.g. [Power_strip](https://github.com/msillano/tuyaDAEMON/blob/main/devices/power_strip/device_power_strip.pdf))
     - can be the only property available: no other SETs, no GETs. (e.g. [device_WiFi_IP_Camera](https://github.com/msillano/tuyaDAEMON/blob/main/devices/WiFi_IP_Camera/device_WiFi_IP_Camera.pdf) .'SD status')
+    - can be not allowed: all SET(dp, value) are ok, but not SET(DP, null).

-note: commands that are not implemented or not allowed by a device or DP can have many behaviors:
+note: commands that are not implemented or not allowed by a device or DP can have many effects:

-- Nothing
+- Nothing, silent ignore
 - the message _"json obj data unvalid"_
 - waiting for some time, then disconnection.
+- device hangup.

 --------------------